Transpiler Internals

 Printing (transform/index.ts)

-The transform() function orchestrates the pipeline and prints the final JS using esrap with source map generation:
+The transform() function orchestrates the runtime pipeline and prints the final JS using esrap with source map generation:

 function transform(ast, option, sourceInfo): TranspileResult {